rsvp/chess/README.md

 * Understanding is far more important than memory.
 * Understanding must be supported by memory.
 * Verify any published analysis before any reliance.
+* Wait for it: there is always a moment when your opponent will miss an opportunity.
 * Waste not resources on things which will not help you to win.
 * We learn the habit of hoping for a favorable chance.
 * We learn the habit of not being discouraged by present bad appearances in the state of our affairs.